satvikkumar/HACK4GOOD/README.md

 ReciverArdu.py :- For NRF (long range communication) b/w the signal and Ambulance .

-Index.html :- map gui interface showing live images of traffic junction with predicted traffic densities
+index.php :- map gui interface showing live images of traffic junction with predicted traffic densities

 pi.sh :- takes the image of the traffic and sends it to cloud server (PESU in this case) and gets processed data from server , sends it to pi for sequencing of signal